mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/dragos.fromea/index.md

 <!-- write your progress here every week -->

 ### Week 5 - 11 May
+I created documentation that includes how the components interact and how I planned the implementation from the beginning.
+I described the main idea of the project, and listed the hardware used.
+I also included details about the system logic.
 ### Week 12 - 18 May
+I worked on the hardware part of the project, where I physically connected all the components and made sure everything worked as expected.
+I also created the circuit schematic using KiCad to have a clear and organized view of the connections.
 ### Week 19 - 25 May

 ## Hardware